 How to Prioritize Content Production Based on User Intent

 The most effective way to win search visibility is by building authority in your topic cluster.
-This means creating site content covering all of its aspects and what goes with it, all user intents.
+This means creating site content that covers aspects of the topic and all user intents.

 Recommended Reading: Build Content that Drives Authority with Topic Explorer, Our Topic Cluster Tool